 Option A: Green Park, Buckingham Palace, St. James Park, Horse Guards, 10 Downing Street, and Westminster Abbey.
 Proper British lunch either near Westminster Abbey or Trafalgar Square.

-Option B: The Tower of London, plus a lunch of proper British fish & chips along with a nice cold pint.
+Option B: The Tower of London, plus a lunch of proper British fish and chips along with a nice cold pint.

 This may seem like a lot of time, but you’re going to have to make compromises.
 We recommend focusing on: Buckingham Palace, St. James Park, Horse Guards, 10 Downing Street, and then the Tower of London.
 If you have any extra time, see Westminster Abbey.
 Don’t waste time on lunch, instead grab a quick takeaway or fast food.

 Our complete itinerary may be possible in this amount of time, but you might need to make compromises.
 Focus on: Green Park, Buckingham Palace, St. James Park, Horse Guards, 10 Downing Street, Westminster Abbey, and then the Tower of London.
 If you have any extra time, get a proper British fish & chips lunch.